Robin131998/Assignment3/README.md

 - Test the report generation system for accuracy and completeness.
 - Verify that reports provide useful data summaries and visualizations.

-### Tasks:
+### Actionable Tasks:

-- [ ] Develop functionality to generate reports at predefined intervals.
+[ ] Develop functionality to generate reports at predefined intervals.
-- [ ] Include metrics like bias percentages and diversity distributions in reports.
+[ ] Include metrics such as bias percentage and diversity distribution in reports.
-- [ ] Test the report generation system using real-world datasets.
+[ ] Test report generation with diverse datasets.
+[ ] Provide a user manual for interpreting reports.

 ### Requirements_5
 ### Description: